Let's get to the basics, shall we?

 Click on the table at the row containing "ProperUniqueCompany" and the last column

 which should work regardless of how the table is rendered.
 As a HTML

 <div>-based rendering like in Amazon.

-What users certainly don't care about are those ids, names, data-test-ids of those elements and, moreover, they often would lead to situations where those ids/names/etc changed and test failed even though from end-user's perspective everything is perfectly fine.
-And this is what would reflect the test stability as well!
-Think about it, if you only need to attend to maintain your test when the application actually changes as opposed to when HTML code would change wouldn't it be wonderful?
+What users certainly don't care about are those ids, names, or data-test-ids of those elements.
+Moreover, they often would lead to situations where those ids/names/etc changed causing the test to fail even though from end-user's perspective everything is perfectly fine.
+And this is what would reflect the test stability!
+Think about it, if you only need to maintain your test when the application actually changes as opposed to when HTML code would change, wouldn't it be wonderful?